In partnership with BandLab

 As a final flourish, set the tom and ride parts to repeat every seven beats (rather than the usual four or eight) to push your polyrhythm into even more complex territory.
 Now even your ears will have trouble detecting the loops.
 Don’t get lost.

-The BandLab product family also includes BandLab for Education, an award-winning music creation platform with classroom management tools used by schools in over 40 countries worldwide, and Cakewalk by BandLab, a professional-level digital recording studio for career musicians and producers.
+The BandLab product family also includes BandLab for Education, an award-winning music creation platform with classroom management tools, and Cakewalk by BandLab, a professional-level digital recording studio for career musicians and producers.